Skip to Main Content

 There is a particular kind of bar that locals are reluctant to talk about.
 Not because it is a secret exactly, but because the crowd already feels right-sized, and word spreading too fast tends to change that.
 El Pequeño Bar on Rue Saint-Vincent sits squarely in that category.
 The address, tucked into Old Montreal's dense grid of narrow streets and stone-fronted buildings, announces nothing loudly.
 The name is modest.
 The footprint is small.
 And yet this is a bar that placed 29th on North America's Leading Bars in 2022, holds a Google rating of 4.8 from 373 reviews, and counts a clientele that treats the place less like a venue to visit and more like a room they already belong to.

 Old Montreal has its share of bars that trade on the neighbourhood's atmosphere, cobblestones and heritage architecture doing most of the work while the drinks coast along.
 El Pequeño Bar is not that kind of operation.
-The recognition it has earned puts it in a peer set that includes technically serious programs, not merely atmospheric ones.
+The recognition it has earned puts it in a comparable set that includes technically serious programs, not merely atmospheric ones.
 That matters when you are deciding how to spend an evening in a city where the cocktail scene has developed genuine depth over the past decade.

 The Room and What It Produces